systemd

 centralization solutions.
 So, why not use it?

-Is it worth to build a systemd
+Is it worth building a systemd

 logs centralization server?